lmburns/kimbox/README.md

 ![Kimbox](https://lmburns.com/gallery/media/large/kimbox-preview2.png)

-Kimbox is a dark colorscheme for vim/neovim
+Kimbox is a dark colorscheme for Neovim.
+There is builtin treesitter support.

-**NOTE:** The documentation for the plugin isn't really that up to date.
-That is something that I may change in the future if I have time or if this plugin becomes a little bit more popular.
-With that said, information can be found in the README or in the source code
+The colors may look duller in the images provided, though they will not be whenever the colorscheme is actually loaded.
+I've noticed that many other colorschemes seem brighter than what their images show.

 ## Installation